 For details, please see pre-submission guidance questions:

 To submit an accelerated assessment request, applicants should complete the below information and send it via EMA service desk, selecting the type of question 'pre-submission phase request', followed by 'accelerated assessment'.

-If you do not have an EMA account, please create it via the EMA Account Management portal
+If you do not have an EMA account, please create it via the EMA Account Management porta

-- information for early identification of a need for pre-submission GMP and GCP inspections.
+Information required for early identification of a need for pre-authorisation GCP inspections (DOC/108.5 KB)

 - the request;

 Update: For advanced therapies, a specific timetable applies.